krav/clippy/README.md

   - encapsulate so it doesn't pollute the global scope
   - enforce position boundary (also on load, since screen size might have changed)
   - Maybe don't use backtick quote syntax
-  * minify
+  - minify
-  * preload background image
+  - preload background image
+  - show account status and log out link
+  - first timers guide is too big
+  - throw some !important on the right CSS things so inherited styles don't break things